ulovecode/gdcache/README.md

 ## Quick Start

--The class to be cached must implement the `TableName()` method, and use `cache:"id"` to indicate the cached key.
+- The class to be cached must implement the `TableName()` method, and use `cache:"id"` to indicate the cached key.
 The default is to cache by `id`, and the value of the `cache` tag corresponds to Fields in the database, usually can be ignored.

 ```go
 type User struct {